Customizing the SDK

 // You can also pass your custom implementations:

-// let builder = builder.with_storage(<your storage implementation>)
+// let builder = builder.with_storage_backend(custom_storage(<your storage implementation>))

 // let builder = builder.with_chain_service(<your chain service implementation>)